scavengersecurity/blog/_tabs/about.md

 ### Javi "[jartigag](/tags/jartigag/)" (jartigag@scavengersecurity.com) ###
 Javi studied Telecoms.
 Engineering, worked as an Observability Analyst at Naudit HPCN and now he works as a Threat Hunting Analyst at CSA.
 He usually addresses the "Misc" category, so interests are pretty varied.

+### Maite "[0xKn](/tags/0xKn/)" (admin@maite.sc) ####
+Maite is in her final year at university studying Bsc (Hons) Cyber Security Management.
+She also holds a HND in Development of Web Applications.
+She is interested in many fields of cybersecurity but is currently focusing on web application penetration testing.